BadIdeaFactory/eggfacts/FACTS.md

 Bird eggshells are diverse.
 For example: cormorant eggs are rough and chalky, tinamou eggs are shiny, duck eggs are oily and waterproof, cassowary eggs are heavily pitted.

-Reptile eggs are often rubbery and are always initially white.

 Often the sex of the developing reptile embryo is determined by the temperature of the surroundings, with cooler temperatures favouring males.

 In species such as the common guillemot, which nest in large groups, each female's eggs have very different markings, making it easier for females to identify their own eggs on the crowded cliff ledges on which they breed.

+The most common reproductive strategy for fish is known as oviparity, in which the female lays undeveloped eggs that are externally fertilized by a male.
 In certain scenarios, some fish such as the hammerhead shark and reef shark are viviparous, with the egg being fertilized and developed internally, but with the mother also providing direct nourishment.

-The most common reproductive strategy for fish is known as oviparity, in which the female lays undeveloped eggs that are externally fertilized by a male.

-he default color of vertebrate eggs is the white of the calcium carbonate from which the shells are made, but some birds, mainly passerines, produce colored eggs.
+The default color of vertebrate eggs is the white of the calcium carbonate from which the shells are made, but some birds, mainly passerines, produce colored eggs.

 Most bird eggs have an oval shape, with one end rounded and the other more pointed.
 This shape results from the egg being forced through the oviduct.
 Muscles contract the oviduct behind the egg, pushing it forward.

 Tiny pores in bird eggshells allow the embryo to breathe.
 The domestic hen's egg has around 7,500 pores.
 Skates and some sharks have a uniquely shaped egg case called a mermaid's purse.

 ## Eggs as food

 Many animals feed on eggs.
 Eggs are one of the most popular forms of child to eat.

-Principal predators of the black oystercatcher's eggs include raccoons, skunks, mink, river and sea otters, gulls, crows and foxes.

 Brood parasitism occurs in birds when one species lays its eggs in the nest of another.
 In some cases, the host's eggs are removed or eaten by the female, or expelled by her chick.
 Brood parasites include the cowbirds and many Old World cuckoos.